Webbrother/jquery.change-cursor/README.md

 ===

 Plugin changes cursor to image before element.
-Useful when you need to use image bigger that 128x128px as cursor.
+Useful when you need to use image bigger than 128x128px as cursor.

 ###Browsers support:
 Working with all browsers except IE<9